Few things are as uncomfortable as sitting for an extended amount of time at work while dealing with sciatica.

 Features to Focus on When Buying an Office Chair for Beating Sciatica

-The very best office chair for sciatica issues is always going to be a chair that promotes better blood circulation in your lower body.
+The very best chair for sciatica issues is always going to be a chair that promotes better blood circulation in your lower body.

 On top of that, top-tier office chairs that help eliminate sciatica issues are going to have fantastic lumbar support – particularly in the lower back and small of your back region.

-As long as you focus on these core aspects – better blood flow and great lumbar support – you’re going to be able to get your hands on a quality chair that feels great to sit in for extended amount of time and won’t trigger sciatica attacks.
+As long as you focus on these core aspects – better blood flow and great lumbar support – you’re going to be able to get your hands on a quality chair that feels great to sit in for an extended amount of time and won’t trigger sciatica attacks.